 Another scholarship student, Kyah Stewart who was given her first racquet by Evonne when she was eight, received the Group Training Australia Australian Trainee of the Year (Indigenous) Award in 2010 and has since been rewarded with a full development officer role with the NSW Government.
 Kyah has now turned full cycle and is working as the National Projects Manager at the Evonne Goolagong Foundation.

 Anzac Leidig who has worked with us since the first GNDC in 2005 has been rewarded with a new position as Head Coach / Program Coordinator for the Evonne Goolagong Foundation.

 8 senior camp attendees have played on the pro tour.
 Three of our scholarship girls helped Pymble Ladies College win the Australian Schools Championship in 2009, then represented Australia in the World Schools Championship, finishing fifth.

-Through 2016 the GNDC has had fifteen graduates attend University.
+Through 2018 the GNDC has had seventeen graduates attend University.